rubenhortas/rubenhortas.github.io/_posts/2025-11-29-ssh-optimization-guide.md

 We will define a bash alias in our `~/.bashrc` with our favorite parameters, and then we will use `rsync` instead of `scp`:

-` alias rsync='rsync --recursive --partial --progress --human-readable --verbose'`
+`alias rsync='rsync --recursive --partial --progress --human-readable --verbose'`

 > With the `--progress` option we can see the file transfer progress.
 > Something we can't see using `scp`
 {: .prompt-info}

+## Acknowledgments

 *Thanks to [Rodrigo Rega](https://rodrigorega.es/) for the advices.*